Give Your Child The Montessori Advantage

-✅ Personalized & flexible approach works with each student’s unique gifts
+• Personalized and flexible approach works with each student’s unique gifts

 The Director’s Message

-Welcome to Montessori Academy!
+Welcome to Montessori Academy of Valparaiso!
 Thank you for taking the time to learn more about Montessori Academy.
 Each day at our school is an exciting new opportunity to enrich the minds of our students, and we hope your child will join us.

-Montessori Academy welcomes students regardless of race, gender, national and ethnic origin, and is non-discriminatory in all our policies.
-We accept children between the ages of 2 and 6 years.
+Montessori Academy welcomes students regardless of race, gender, or national and ethnic origin and is non-discriminatory in all our policies.
+We accept children between the ages of 18 months and 6 years.

 There are no specific academic entrance requirements; however, we base admission decisions on many factors, especially your child’s age and suitability for our program.